tfrego/adagrams/README.md

 ### Wave 1

-Implement the following method in the file `adagrams.rb`:
-- `draw_letters`
-  - In Adagrams, we need to get a random set of 10 letters, particularly from a "tile bag" or "letter pool."
-This method should get those random letters
+Our first job is to build a hand of 10 letters for the user.
+To do so, add a method called `draw_letters` in `adagrams.rb`.
+This method should have the following properties:

-  - Has no parameters
+- No parameters
 - Returns an array of ten strings
-  - Each string in this array should be a string that is one letter long
+  - Each string should contain exactly one letter
+  - These represent the hand of letters that the player has drawn
-  - The letters should be pulled from a pool of letters.
-This letter pool should take into account the distribution of letters as described in the table below.
-For example, the table below describes that there are only 9 available 'A' letters.
-Therefore, `draw_letters` cannot ever return more than 9 'A' letters
+- The letters should be randomly drawn from a pool of letters
+  - This letter pool should reflect the distribution of letters as described in the table below
+  - There are only 2 available `C` letters, so `draw_letters` cannot ever return more than 2 `C`s
+  - Since there are 12 `E`s but only 1 `Z`, it should be 12 times as likely for the user to draw an `E` as a `Z`
-  - The letters drawn should be pulled from a pool of letters randomly
+- Invoking this method should **not** change the pool of letters
+  - Imagine that the user returns their hand to the pool before drawing new letters

 #### Distribution of Letters